anjathiart/100-days-of-code/r1-log.md

 ## R1D55 - 20200925
 Network project.
 Updated models.
 Added api endpoint to fetch current user in the jsx.
 Converted posts and post list to react components and added jsx for rendering it.

+## R1D56 - 20200926
+Network project.
+I learnt how to pass arguments etc to 'event handler functions' within the REACT render function.
+Had to include the jsCookies module CDN to get / pass the csrf token to and forth.